 Reading Path

-The ostensive, imperative, and declarative — and the grammar implicit in the originary scene.
+The ostensive, imperative, and declarative — and the grammar hidden in the originary scene.

 Introduction

-The foundational account of the three linguistic forms and their originary precedence.
+The foundational account of the four linguistic forms (ostensive, imperative, interrogative, declarative) and their originary precedence.
 The argument that treating the declarative as primary forecloses the question of origin.
 Then: what it means to complete the linguistic turn by recognizing the infralinguistic base.

 The completion of the linguistic turn: from representational to generative, from metalanguage to infralanguage.
 The argument that all language is scene-dependent.
 Then: the ethical dimension of language — how attention and responsibility are constitutively linked.